geochum/geochum.github.io/_tabs/about.md

 My research lies at the intersection of **scientific machine learning (SciML)** and **numerical methods**.

-I develop and analyze **Neural-Informed Neural Networks (NINNs)** — time-marching neural solvers for parabolic PDEs — and compare them against traditional methods such as Backward Euler and Crank–Nicolson.
+I develop and analyze **Numerics-Informed Neural Networks (NINNs)** — time-marching neural solvers for parabolic PDEs — and compare them against traditional methods such as Backward Euler and Crank–Nicolson.
 My work focuses on stability, error propagation, and convergence in neural PDE frameworks.

 I implement and run computations on HPC clusters (Rice NOTs) and have experience with GPU computing and distributed algorithms from my internship at **Lawrence Livermore National Laboratory**.